-The Financial Aid Office staff is available to answer any questions you may have about the financial aid application process and the status of your financial aid, as well as to help you navigate through the details of funding your education at GSEP.
+More than 75 percent of our students benefit from our financial aid programs.
+Our staff in the Financial Aid Office is available to answer any questions you may have about the financial aid application process, as well as to help you navigate the details of funding your education at GSEP.
+Get in touch today.

 Pepperdine University Graduate School of Education and Psychology